whitewAw/Assessment-of-Ukrainian-financial-statements/README.md

 Assessment of Ukrainian financial statements

-##  ASP.NET Blazor WebAssembly PWA to GitHub Pages example
+##  An example of using ASP.NET Blazor WebAssembly to create a progressive web app (PWA) that can be deployed to GitHub Pages.

-## WebAssembly Application which runs natively in the browser
+## This application is able to run directly in the browser using WebAssembly technology.

 [![N|Solid](https://miro.medium.com/max/875/1*mNOKpf7lW6dQC8LvewtMdQ.jpeg)](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly)

 [Working instance of the application](https://whitewaw.github.io/UFIN/).

-You can integrate into your build process or continuous integration pipeline next script, as done in this GitHub Actions workflow:
+This GitHub Actions workflow provides an example of how to deploy an ASP.NET Blazor WebAssembly PWA to GitHub Pages.
+You can incorporate the script into your build process or continuous integration pipeline.
+The workflow installs .NET 7 and the necessary WebAssembly tools, publishes the Blazor project to a release folder, modifies the base tag in index.html to match the repository subdirectory, and fixes the hashes in the service-worker-assets.js file.
+Finally, the workflow deploys the content of the release/wwwroot directory to GitHub Pages using the JamesIves/github-pages-deploy-action.

 ```sh
 name: Deploy to GitHub Pages